 There is obviously a wide diversity of tourism destinations (size and type of activity, phase of development, tourism pressures, etc.), a diversity of cultural heritage resources as well as related institutional regimes regarding their protection and a diversity of policy responses (policy frameworks).
 More and more the focus of tourism policy is shifting towards the local level, instituting a tourism destination management system.
-The basic stages of such process include: identification of conflicts/opportunities, adoption of goals and objectives, development of a strategic plan and a plan of action, implementation, monitoring and evaluation.
+The basic stages of such process include: identification of conflicts/ opportunities, adoption of goals and objectives, development of a strategic plan and a plan of action, implementation, monitoring and evaluation.
 In spite of diversity there are certain key issues which are common and have to be resolved: maintaining attraction vis-à-vis protection of cultural heritage, managing threats and risks from tourism impacts, instituting a process of review and revision of goals and strategy.
 However, the most challenging and demanding task is to mobilize societies at tourist destinations to review the course of development pursued and attempt to steer it towards desirable patterns.
 There are however many questions which arise when one moves from concept to action but this is the challenge.

-Coccossis, H., and Mexa A., 2004 Tourism Carrying Capacity Assessment Ashgate.
+Coccossis, H. and A. Mexa (2004).
+Tourism Carrying Capacity Assessment Ashgate.

-- Coccossis, H. and Nijkamp, P. (eds.)
-1995 Planning for our Heritage Avebury, Aldershot - Dredge, D 1999 "Destination place planning and design" Annals of Tourism Research 26(4) 772-791 - EC (European Commission), 2001 "European Governance: A White Paper" COM (2001)428 final Brussels35 p. - EC, 2003 "Basic Orientations for the Sustainability of European Tourism" Consultation Document Brussels - Garrod, B Fyall, A., 2000: "Managing Heritage Tourism", Annals of Tourism Research, Vol. 27, No. 3, pp. 682-706. - Haywood, K.M.
-1989 "Responsible and responsive approach to tourism planning in the community Tourism Management 9(2) 105-18 - Kolb, B., 2006 Tourism Marketing for Cities and Towns Elsevier, Oxford - Pearce, D., (1989), Tourist development.
+Coccossis, H. and P. Nijkamp (eds.)
+(1995), Planning for our Heritage Avebury, Aldershot.

+- Dredge, D. (1999).
+"Destination place planning and design" Annals of Tourism Research 26(4) 772-791. - EC (European Commission) (2001).
+"European Governance: A White Paper" COM (2001)428 final Brussels35. - EC (2003).
+"Basic Orientations for the Sustainability of European Tourism" Consultation Document Brussels. - Garrod, B. and A. Fyall (2000).
+"Managing Heritage Tourism", Annals of Tourism Research, Vol. 27, No. 3, 682-706.

+- Haywood, K.M.
+(1989).
+"Responsible and responsive approach to tourism planning in the community" Tourism Management 9(2) 105-18. - Kolb, B. (2006).
+Tourism Marketing for Cities and Towns, Elsevier, Oxford. - Pearce, D. (1989).
+Tourist development.
 Longman Scientific and Technical.
-Essex.

-- Pedersen, A., 2002: Managing tourism at world heritage sites: a practical manual for world heritage site managers series World heritage 1, UNESCO - Priestley, G.K., Edwards, J.A. and Coccossis, H. 1996 Sustainable Tourism?
-European Experiences CAB International Wallingford, UK - Urry, J., 2002 The Tourist Gaze Sage, London - Westlake, J. 1995 "Planning for Tourism at Local Level: Maintaining the Balance with the Environment" in.
-1995 Sustainable Tourism Development Coccossis, H. and Nijkamp, P (eds.)
-Avebury, Aldershot, UK pp. 85-90 - WTO (World Tourism Organization), 1998 Guide for Local Authorities on Developing Sustainable Tourism WTO Madrid
+Essex. - Pedersen, A. (2002).
+Managing tourism at world heritage sites: a practical manual for world heritage site managers series World heritage 1, UNESCO. - Priestley, G.K.; J.A., Edwards; and H. Coccossis (1996).
+Sustainable Tourism?
+European Experiences CAB International Wallingford, UK. - Urry, J. (2002).
+The Tourist Gaze Sage, London. - Westlake, J. (1995).
+"Planning for Tourism at Local Level: Maintaining the Balance with the Environment" in.
+1995 Sustainable Tourism Development Coccossis, H. and P. Nijkamp (eds.)
+Avebury, Aldershot, UK, 85-90. - WTO (World Tourism Organization) (1998).
+Guide for Local Authorities on Developing Sustainable Tourism, WTO Madrid.